yurique/embedded-files/README.md

 ## Transforming text

-It is possible to configure a basic transformation for text files using.
+It is possible to configure a basic `String => String` transformation for text files.

 ```scala